BranchManager69/dexter-fe/scripts/dexter-stream/README.md

    cp scripts/dexter-stream/config.template.json scripts/dexter-stream/config.local.json
    ```
    - Edit the new `config.local.json` and set either `rtmpUrl`, or `rtmpBase` + `streamKey`.
    - To enable HLS egress, flip `livekit.enableHls` to `true` and supply your LiveKit `host`, API credentials, `roomName`, and preferred playlist options.
-The runner will start a room-composite egress and log the playlist URL.
+The runner will auto-create an RTMP ingress for the broadcast, mirror the stream to LiveKit, then start a room-composite egress and log the playlist URL.
    - `config.json` stays in git with placeholders for reference; `config.local.json` (ignored) carries real secrets.
    - Adjust other fields (layout, fps, bitrate) only if you know you need to.

+   **LiveKit prerequisites**
+   - The self-hosted LiveKit node must be configured with Redis and an `ingress.rtmp_base_url` (for example `rtmp://127.0.0.1:1935/live`) so the `CreateIngress` RPC returns a push URL and key.
+   - Run the standalone [`livekit-ingress`](https://github.com/livekit/ingress) worker alongside the server; it listens on the RTMP port, persists state in the same Redis instance, and is what FFmpeg actually connects to.
+Without it the runner will keep retrying the HLS egress because no room ever receives the mirrored stream.
+   - When LiveKit or the ingress worker are offline the tee pipeline continues streaming to the primary RTMP endpoint thanks to `onfail=ignore`.

 ## Usage